ibrahimabdelwareth/PowerBI-Netflix-Analysis/README.md

-# PowerBI-Netflix-Analysis
+# Power bi-Netflix-Analysis
-An interactive Power BI dashboard that analyzes Netflix content data to uncover key insights about shows and movies available on the platform.
+An interactive Power bi dashboard that analyzes Netflix content data to uncover key insights about shows and movies available on the platform.

 🚀 Project Overview